elatov/elatov.github.io/_posts/2012-10-10-vcap5-dca-objective-2-3-deploy-and-maintain-scalable-virtual-networking.md

 When it comes to virtual switch talking to the physical network these are involved:

-STP &#8211; Spanning Tree Issue (it&#8217;s recommended to be disable or at least set portfast, more information in VMware KB <a href="http://kb.vmware.com/kb/1003804" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1003804']);">1003804</a> )
+STP - Spanning Tree Issue (it's recommended to be disable or at least set portfast, more information in VMware KB <a href="http://kb.vmware.com/kb/1003804" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1003804']);">1003804</a> )
-LACP &#8211; Link Aggregation Control Protocol only supported with 5.1
+LACP - Link Aggregation Control Protocol only supported with 5.1
-Etherchannel &#8211; Supported only with the IP_hash Algorithtm (for sample config check out VMware KB <a href="http://kb.vmware.com/kb/1004048" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004048']);">1004048</a>
+Etherchannel - Supported only with the IP_hash Algorithtm (for sample config check out VMware KB <a href="http://kb.vmware.com/kb/1004048" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004048']);">1004048</a>
-QOS &#8211; Quality of Service, with VMware only 802.1p tagging is supported (for a good example check out <a href="http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Networking-Technical-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Networking-Technical-Whitepaper.pdf']);">What’s New in VMware vSphere 5.0 Networking</a>)
+QOS - Quality of Service, with VMware only 802.1p tagging is supported (for a good example check out <a href="http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Networking-Technical-Whitepaper.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/Whats-New-VMware-vSphere-50-Networking-Technical-Whitepaper.pdf']);">What’s New in VMware vSphere 5.0 Networking</a>)

 ### Understand the NIC Teaming failover types and related physical network settings

-There are two options as described above, &#8220;Link Status Only&#8221; and Beacon Probing.
-For &#8220;Link Status Only&#8221; make sure you have a consistent negotiation policy set.
-For 1GB it&#8217;s recommended to set auto/auto negotiation from the physical switch and from the physical NIC.
+There are two options as described above, "Link Status Only" and Beacon Probing.
+For "Link Status Only" make sure you have a consistent negotiation policy set.
+For 1GB it's recommended to set auto/auto negotiation from the physical switch and from the physical NIC.
 If that is set properly then failover should be pretty smooth.

 ### Determine and apply Failover settings